Annapurna Base Camp Trek for Beginners | Beginners Guide to ABC trek

 Independent trekking is impossible at the Annapurna Base Camp, especially if you are a beginner.
 Trekking with an experienced guide is recommended for your enjoyment and safety.
 Also, consider hiring a porter.
 The porter will carry all your belongings, and you will be free to walk with stunning scenery in view.

-Hiring a guide and porter will reduce your trekking difficulty in Annapurna Base Camp by fifty percent.
+Hiring a guide and porter will reduce the difficulty of your trek to Annapurna Base Camp by 50%.
 Guides are familiar with the trails and can help you in emergency conditions.
 They also provide valuable insight into local culture and tradition.
-The porters are the ignorant heroes who will carry all your belongings to ensure your safety by walking freely.
+The porters are the unsung heroes who will carry all your belongings and ensure your safety as you walk freely.

 How to Reach Annapurna Base Camp